Skip to main content

 slurm-rtx4000-2

-If you run into any errors such as “Invalid partition name specified”, or “Invalid account or account/partition combination specified” it’s likely you have not been added as a Slurm user.
-To do so, follow the steps below:
+If you run into any errors such as “Invalid partition name specified” or “Invalid account or account/partition combination specified”, you likely haven’t been added as a Slurm user.
+Replace [YOUR-USERNAME] with your Slurm username, then run the following commands:

 Add yourself as a Slurm user